 Network flow logs

-Network flow logs let you understand which nodes connected to which other nodes, and when, on your Tailscale network.
-You can export network logs for long-term storage and/or for security analysis, threat detection, and incident investigation.
+Network flow logs let you understand how and when nodes on your Tailscale network (known as a tailnet) connect to each other.
+You can export network logs for long-term storage, security analysis, threat detection, or incident investigation.
 You can also stream logs to a security information and event management (SIEM) system.

-The data captured and viewable in network logs is the flow of network traffic, not the contents of network traffic.
+The data captured in network logs is the flow of network traffic, not the contents of network traffic.
 Tailscale does not and cannot inspect your traffic.
-For more information about how your data stays private, see our Security page.
+For more information about how your data stays private, refer to our Security page.

 Network flow logs are available for the most recent 30 days.